 Tips for Having a Great First Week

-Saturday, August 24 is the official first day of the fall semester; Saturday classes and some online classes start on this day.
-Most classes hold their first meeting between Monday, August 26 and Friday, August 30.
+Saturday, January 18 is the official first day of the Spring 2020 semester; Saturday classes and some online classes start on this day.
+On Monday, January 20 ARC observes the Dr. Martin Luther King Jr. holiday; no classes are held and offices are closed that day.
+Most classes hold their first meeting between Tuesday, January 21 and Friday, January 24.

 Looking for open classes?